DanHolley/360_Feedback/README.md

 Now that your file is accessible to the tool (by virtue of being in the "Input_360_Files" folder described in part 2), you're ready to generate your report.

-Return to Jupyter Notebook, to the "Kara's 360 Feedback.ipynb" file you've launched, and select "Run All" from the "Cells" drop-down menu:
+Return to Jupyter Notebook, to the "Kara's 360 Feedback.ipynb" file you've launched, and in the top cell only, change the value of the f_name variable to the exact name and extension of the Excel file you've uploaded:

+Once you've done that, simply select "Run All" from the "Cell" drop-down menu:

 ![](run_all.png)